10 questions answered about online nursing school

 You can earn a nursing degree online, a route that can make sense for working adults and others.

-In our fast-paced and busy world, those looking to start or change careers want as many options as possible for pursing an education.
+In our fast-paced and busy world, those looking to start or change careers want as many options as possible for pursuing an education.
 Many schools have responded by offering online programs.

 Some programs are entirely online, while others—like those for nursing students—are hybrid programs, combining online coursework with in-person training.
 These programs are ideal for working students or parents who need flexibility.